 Our February Forum, organised in conjunction with SEAPEX (South East Asia Petroleum Exploration Society), will examine where big fields and major resoruces remain to be discovered.

-as presented at the SEAPEX Conference, Singapore, April 2011.
-For further information,
+# as presented at the SEAPEX Conference, Singapore, April 2011.
+For further information, follow this link.

 |